Godolphin

 Head

 Jenny Price came to Godolphin in 2018 as deputy head pastoral, before officially taking on the top job in January 2023.
-She is warm and relaxed with a kindly aura and a keen understanding of what pupils need both academically and pastorally to succeed and, indeed, to be happy.
+She is warm and relaxed, with a kindly aura and a keen understanding of what pupils need to succeed and, indeed, to be happy.
+And she is clear that everything they do currently for girls, they can extend to share with far more young people as they open their doors to boys.
+‘Evolution is exciting’ she says animatedly, ‘opening up what we have to more young people is exciting too, it’s all about embracing change and taking people on the journey with you.’

 Admissions

 The main joining points are at 11+, 13+ and 16+.
-Traditional open days have been ditched in favour of Snapshot Mornings (involving a tour with Year 8 or 9 girls and a Q&A with the head) for a more informal and personal experience and prospective pupils can then come along for a taster day.
+Traditional open days have been ditched in favour of Snapshot Mornings (involving a tour with Year 8 or 9 pupils and a Q&A with the head) for a more informal and personal experience, followed by a taster day.
+Army personnel all qualify for a significant reduction, and scholarships for academics, sport, drama, art and music are all on offer.

-Around 75 per cent of girls at Godolphin prep will make their way up the hill to the senior, and there’s no need to sit any tests if they have been in the Godolphin fold for at least two years.
-Pupils from other schools will need to take formal tests in maths and English, have an interview with the head and provide a reference from their current school – although it all falls under the banner of ‘softly selective’, which we think is rather nice.
-Bursaries are available and there are scholarships for academics, sport, drama, art and music.
+Pupils will need to take formal tests in maths and English, have an interview with the head and provide a reference from their current school – although it all falls under the banner of ‘softly selective’, which we think is rather nice.

 Academic and university destinations

-Not counting one deferral, every single one of last year’s leavers got into their first choice of university which the school feels is a success of both their academic and pastoral approach.
-Staff know their pupils so well that they are able to help them select courses for themselves that are aspirational yet achievable.
-Destinations have been more varied than ever (but still included both Oxford and Cambridge last year) and students are choosing UK courses with work and travel built in rather than running the gauntlet of lengthy American or European applications.
+The vast majority of leavers get into their first choice of university, which the school feels is a success of both its academic and pastoral approach.
+Staff know their pupils so well that they are able to help them select courses that are aspirational yet achievable.

-Interest in apprenticeships has reached an all-time high (one recent pupil bagged a place at the Dyson Institute) and parental buy-in is excellent as they value how well the school knows their daughter and what makes them tick.
+Interest in apprenticeships has reached an all-time high and parental buy-in is excellent as they value how well the school knows their child and what makes them tick.
 In short, Godolphin doesn’t have a standard exit – because there's no such thing as a standard pupil.

 Co-curricular

-A flurry of recent team wins and some high-performing individuals have put Godolphin back on the sporting map of late.
-The small suburban campus doesn’t afford a huge amount of pitch space, but the recently resurfaced tennis courts provide a useful multi-sports pitch and the indoor pool is a superb bonus.
+A flurry of recent team wins, and some high-performing individuals have put Godolphin back on the sporting map.
+The suburban campus doesn’t afford a huge amount of pitch space, but the tennis courts provide a useful multi-sports pitch and the indoor pool is a superb bonus.
 Participation is key, but the balance is struck accurately enough for those pupils with sporting talents to be able to play for their county or club outside of school hours.

 Boarding